- DISPLAY: 7.0” (800x480 WVGA)

 The depth range is from 2-260 feet making it an ideal scanner for both shallow and deep water.

 The Deeper PRO+ comes equipped with a highly precise GPS that helps you track your location and position from the bank or kayak.
 You can easily store your favorite fishing spots, create waypoints and install updated maps.

 The unit is an advanced transducer that doesn't come with a dedicated display unit.
 Deeper connects to any smartphone or tablet through Wi-Fi (up to 330 feet) and give you readings regardless of your location.

-The unit is an ice fishing flasher with a diameter of 2.5-inch, allowing you to explore marine life beneath the hole.
-It comes with an advanced app that will enable you to receive and record data with a split screen view.
+The unit is an excellent flasher with a diameter of 2.5-inch, allowing you to explore marine life beneath the hole.
+It comes with an advanced app that will enable you to receive and record data with a split-screen view.